OpenLineage

 * **Tags without values** (e.g., `{"key": "pii"}`) become **simple tags**

-**Generating a new trigger key:** If you need to create a new integration key, go to the **Sources** page and click on the three-dot menu next to your OpenLineage source.
-Select **"Reset Trigger Key"** to generate a new key and endpoint URL.
+**Generating a new trigger secret:** If you need to rotate the secret, go to the **Sources** page and click on the three-dot menu next to your OpenLineage source.
+Select **"Reset Trigger Key"** to generate a new trigger secret and endpoint URL.